alephnode/alephnode/src/pages/10-typescript-node-api/index.md

 To be transparent, I've been skeptical of TypeScript since hearing about it in 2016.
 The most convincing criticism I heard was by EE, who said "quote".

-In simpler terms, statically-typed variables felt like a step back into a bulkier language such as C++ or Java, which aren't as flexible as JavaScript.
+In simpler terms, declaring types felt like a step back into a bulkier, strongly typed language such as C++ or Java, which didn't seem as flexible as JavaScript's on-the-fly assignment.

-Although it's true that TypeScript slows development time compared with vanilla JS, the types of questions it forces the developer to answer about an implementation ends up making the solution stronger overall.
+Although it's true that TypeScript slows development time compared with vanilla JS (source?), the questions it forces the developer to answer end up making the solution stronger overall.
 What will the data look like for this abstraction?
 What are its default values?
 What are the expectations when mutating it?
 All are concerns considered earlier in a TypeScript-based project.

 Adopting TypeScript also offers many tangible benefits.
 Among them include: